zephir-lang/zephir-docs/en/oop.rst

         }

         /**
-         * Just 'a' is required, 'b' is optional and it has a default value */ public function doSum2(a, b=3)
+         * Only 'a' is required, 'b' is optional and it has a default value */ public function doSum2(a, b = 3)
         {
             return a + b;
         }